 - mobile applications

 We have a range of information available to help your home-buying process, such as geological assessments, ground stability (subsidence) reports and radon risk reports.
 We can also provide natural ground-stability condition reports, including information about collapsible ground, compressible ground, dissolution, landslide, running sand and swelling clay.

 Through GeoReports you can have cost-effective access to unique sources of published and unpublished geological data, combined with expert advice from BGS scientists.
 If you are interested in ground conditions for drilling, investigation or house purchase or if you are concerned about any other specific hazard, then GeoReports can help you.

 Radon protection reports

-Radon is a natural radioactive gas, which enters buildings from the ground and can cause lung cancer.
+Radon is a natural radioactive gas that enters buildings from the ground and can cause lung cancer.
 If you are buying, building or extending a home, then you need to know about radon, and there are several reports available for you, including:

-- radon protective measures for new builds and extensions: reports, occurrence & risks
+- radon protective measures for new builds and extensions: reports, occurrence and risks

 - radon in workplaces